 The Kenwood Hand Mixer, with its tough and durable steel beaters, can mix up any ingredients with no fuss and barely a spot of mess.

 It has three speed levels, which you can operate by thumb on its comfy palm-moulded handle, and clean-up is quick and easy.

 Hello, flip-worthy pancakes

 The Kenwood Multione Stand Mixer has a 4.3 litre bowl, so you can mix enough batter for your little ones and their friends without breaking a sweat.

 The planetary mixing action means that none of the ingredients get left on the sides and wasted.

 Mix the perfect batter with this solid unit

-You’ll be creating amazing pancakes for years to come with this durable and beautifully designed full-metal construction.
+You’ll be creating amazing pancakes for years to come with this durable and beautifully designed Kitchenaid Artisan Stand Mixer.